kristjanfale/Expense-Tracker/README.md

 ## Expense Tracker

-This app was made with React and Context API.
+Made with React and Context API, to track your Expenses.